 Apr 06, 2015

-I just finished reading an article in Consumer Reports, “Pesticides in Produce”, which is about the pesticides in conventional or commercial farming and the organic approach to growing and protecting fruits and vegetables.
+I read an article in Consumer Reports, “Pesticides in Produce”, which is about pesticides in conventional or commercial farming and the organic approach to growing and protecting fruits and vegetables.

-The article covers many aspects of pesticides, including the risks of conventional foods and how to shop for fresh produce, including organic produce.
-This is an article worth reading.
-Here is a link to it: Pesticides in Produce.
+The article is well worth reading and covers many aspects of pesticides, including the risks of conventional foods and how to shop for fresh produce, including organic produce.
+There is even a printable chart included with the article to take with you when shopping for produce.

 I agree with Consumer Reports that “organic is best.”
 Organic foods support our “Let’s Get Healthy” vision.
 When you consume “conventional” food, you are eating food that was grown using chemical fertilizers in the soil.
 “Conventional” also implies that the plants are sprayed with chemicals, as well, in order to ensure that insects, bugs and fungus don’t destroy them.
 However, creatures are being physically harmed by the chemicals, including us.